testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

         - Cosmos DB is highly scalable, and is already being used to store pre-scored fraud data.
         - An Apache Spark connector is available, allowing Azure Databricks clusters to directly access the change feed with very little code.
         - Cosmos DB with change feed enabled acts as both a raw data store for batch processing and stream processing.
         - Event publishers can publish events to Cosmos DB using .NET, Java, Node.js, and Python, using a number of APIs, such as SQL, Cassandra, MongoDB, Gremlin, and Azure Table Storage.
-However, please note that change feed is currently only supported by the SQL and Gremlin APIs.
+However, please note that the change feed feature can only be used by the SQL and Gremlin APIs.
+Woodgrove will be using the SQL API, so they will be able to use the change feed feature.
         - Cosmos DB is globally accessible across many Azure regions, bringing it closer to distributed event publishers and consumers.
         - In a multi-region Azure Cosmos account, if a write-region fails over, change feed will work across the manual failover operation and it will be contiguous.